microsoft/vscode-azurestaticwebapps/README.md

 <!-- endregion exclude-from-marketplace -->

-Use this extension to quickly create and manage Azure Static Web Apps (Preview) directly from VS Code.
+Use this extension to quickly create and manage Azure Static Web Apps directly from VS Code.

 **Visit the [wiki](https://github.com/Microsoft/vscode-azurestaticwebapps/wiki) for additional information about the extension.**